 In Fall 2019, the Graduate College shifted to electronic committee verification of all theses and dissertations submitted via ProQuest.
 Committee members will no longer need to sign the "Report of Thesis Approval" form to verify the dissertation/thesis prior to deposit with the Graduate College.
-Instead, committee members will now receive an email that provides a link to the final version of the dissertation/thesis and directs them to verify the manuscript.
-Committee verification will now follow the Graduate College format review.
-Verification is a required step in the dissertation/thesis approval process.
+Instead, committee members will now receive an email that provides a link to the final version of the dissertation/thesis document and directs them to verify of the final version.
 At the time of deposit, your dissertation must be complete and in final form.
 Your dissertation must include all edits or changes your Dissertation Committee requested at your defense.
 It is best to work closely with your Dissertation Committee on these edits, so the final verification is a mere formality.